 The Company entered into the 2011 Agreement as referenced above, with Patriot Gold effective March 7, 2011, whereby the Company was granted the right to earn a 70% interest in the Moss Mine.
 The Moss Mine is an epithermal, low sulphidation quartz-calcite vein and stockwork system which extends over a strike length of 1,400 meters and has been drill tested to depths of 370 meters vertically from surface.
-It is a potential heap leach, open pit project being advanced under a three-phase business plan, specifically designed to ensure that technical, economic, permitting and funding requirements are met prior to each phase proceeding.
+It is a potential heap leach, open pit project being advanced and specifically designed to ensure that technical, economic, permitting and funding requirements are met prior to each phase proceeding.

 To fulfill the terms of the agreement and earn its 70% interest, the Company, who paid Patriot Gold US\$500,000 upon execution of the agreement, must spend an aggregate total of US\$8 million over five years (completed) and must complete a BFS.
+The BFS is expected to be completed towards the end of the second quarter of the 2015 calendar year.
 Subsequent to the Company's "earn-in", financing of further work on the property will be on a proportional basis under the direction of a management committee with voting rights proportional to ownership percentage and decisions based on a majority vote.

 The Company pays a 3% finder's fee on exploration expenditures, in quarterly installments, to a non-related party.
-On commercial production as defined in the agreement with Patriot Gold, a fee of up to US\$15 per troy ounce of gold produced and up to US\$0.35 per troy ounce of silver produced is payable to this non-related party.
-The fee can be purchased by the Company for US\$2.4 million.
-Royalties during Phase I - Pilot Plant are 1% of net smelter returns ("NSR") and are recognized when the Company receives payment on the sale of gold and silver produced from the Moss Mine.
+On commercial production as defined in the agreement with Patriot Gold, a fee of up to US15 per troy ounce of gold produced and up to US0.35 per troy ounce of silver produced is payable to this non-related party.
+The fee can be purchased by the Company for US2.4 million.
+Royalties during Phase I - Pilot Plant are 1% of net smelter returns

+("NSR") and are recognized when the Company receives payment on the sale of gold and silver produced from the Moss Mine.
 During Phase II - Commercial Operations, the NSR royalties on the patented claims are expected to be in the 1% - 3.5% range.
 With one of the claims having a 3.5% NSR royalty and containing about 40% of the gold and silver resources, the average NSR royalty for the second phase of the Company's business plan, Phase II - Commercial Operations, is expected to be approximately 2%.